Divorce and the Marital Home

 Under Texas law, all property obtained during a marriage is presumed to be community property that belongs to both spouses.
 As a result, if the marital home was purchased during the marriage, it is community property, unless one party can prove otherwise.
 While all community property is subject to equitable distribution, deciding what to do with the marital home can be an emotionally charged issue that is difficult to negotiate.
 If you plan to seek a divorce and own a home with your spouse, you should consult an experienced attorney to determine which method of dealing with the property is in your best interest.
 The Dallas divorce lawyers at the McClure Law Group are mindful of the sensitive nature of issues related to divorce and the marital home, and we can help you determine which option works best for you.Moving Out of the Marital Home

 Moreover, if your divorce involves a custody dispute, moving out of the marital home may affect the judge’s decision in determining custody of the children.
-A judge will consider what is in the best interest of the children, and one factor considered is maintaining stability and consistency in the children’s lives.
+A judge considers what is in the best interest of the children, and a major contributing factor is maintaining stability and consistency in the children’s lives.
 This means that a judge may grant primary custody to the parent who remains in the marital home.
 If you intend to seek primary custody of your children, it may be in your best interest to remain in the marital home at least until a temporary custody order is issued.Selling the Marital Home

 Practically speaking, it is not always possible to remain in the marital home while waiting for the court to determine how to divide the marital assets.
-Regardless of whether both your spouse and you are able to remain in the house during the pendency of the divorce, when the divorce is final, one of you will need to move out of the home.
-In some cases, the parties are able to come to a joint decision without court intervention as to issues involving divorce and the marital home.
+Regardless of whether both you and your spouse are able to remain in the house during the pendency of the divorce, once the divorce is final, one of you will need to move out.
+In some cases, the parties are able to come to a joint decision without court intervention.
 This is not always possible, however, and the court may need to divide the equity in the home in a manner that it deems fair.

 Determining how to resolve issues related to divorce and the marital home can be an emotional and complicated decision.
 If you intend to seek a divorce, you should consult a divorce attorney to discuss your options for keeping or selling your marital home.
 The McClure Law Group has the skills and experience to advise you on your options regarding your marital home and will work to ensure that you are granted a fair share of the marital assets.
-In addition to our main office in Dallas, we have a Collin County office in Plano (by appointment) and assist clients in Dallas, Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall.
 Our attorneys also represent people in other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 We can be reached at 214.692.8200 or via our online form to set up a consultation.